cyr19/MENLI/README.md

 To reproduce the experiments conducted in this work, please check the folder [experiments](experiments).

-If you use the code or data from this work, please use the following citation:
+If you use the code or data from this work, please include the following citation:

 ```bigquery
 @article{chen2023menli,